6 Reasons Why Couples Therapy Might Not Work, and What to Do About Them

 Untreated and unmanaged personality disorders also contraindicate regular couples work.
 As for the above, clients with Borderline Personality Disorder should seek individual support and treatment first to help them build the skills that will best position them for couples therapy.

 Narcissistic Personality Disorder (or highly narcissistic traits) can prevent couples therapy from being effective, as it requires a high level of self reflection, humility, and willingness to change.
 Deficits in these abilities are hallmarks of NPD.
+If either partner has NPD or this is suspected, seek out consultation with a Clinical Psychologist or a couples therapist who has a specialty in this area.

-• Abuse – couples therapy cannot work if both people are not safe to speak openly and there is no risk that someone will be assaulted afterwards.
+Physical abuse – couples therapy cannot work if both people are not safe to speak openly and there is no risk that someone will be assaulted afterwards.
 Physical safety is paramount.

-Serious levels of emotional or psychological abuse however (threats to harm self/partner/others, power and control behaviour, consistent belittling behaviours, etc) would be a contraindication as it is psychologically unsafe for the victim(s) to remain within close proximity.
+Serious levels of emotional or psychological abuse however (threats to harm self/partner/others, power and control behaviour, consistent belittling behaviours, etc) would be a contraindication for couples therapy as it is psychologically unsafe for the victim(s) to remain within close proximity.
 In these situations, you may be advised to live separately and seek individual therapy first if you really want to remain in the relationship.

 6. What is learned in therapy is not actively applied between sessions.